Basil (Ocimum basilicum) is a species of herb that is a member of the Lamiaceae family.

 To repot your basil, start by removing your plant from the soil.
 The root ball is very fragile and should be handled with the utmost care to avoid your basil going into shock.

-Once you remove your basil from the soil, try and remove as much of the wet soil from the roots as possible.
+Once you remove your basil from the soil, try to remove as much of the wet soil from the roots as possible.

-Although it might seem counterproductive, you should then rinse the roots under a steady stream of water, it is vital to remove all traces of the previous soil before replanting, in case any infection or disease such as root rot has been harboring in it.
+Although it might seem counterproductive, you should then rinse the roots under a steady stream of water.
+It is vital to remove all traces of the previous soil before replanting in case any infection or disease, such as root rot, has been harbored in it.

 Depending on the extent of the overwatering, it could be possible that some of the roots have become brown mushy.